nanos-world/docs/scripting/static_classes/index.rst

 Static Classes
 **************

-In nanos.world, all interactions are made through a **Class** or a **Static Class**.
+In nanos world, all interactions are made through a **Class** or a **Static Class**.
 That means 99% of things you would do needs an Object/Table reference to be done.
-With that in mind, this page will list all nanos.world Objects which already exists and/or is spawned by default and can be accessed from anywhere.
+With that in mind, this page will list all nanos world Objects which already exists and/or is spawned by default and can be accessed from anywhere.

 For example, if you want to interact with World (move the sun, set it rain, etc), you will need the ``World`` Static Class: